Skip to main content

 Student Advising

 If you have completed your studies and would like to stay in Canada to work, you can apply for a post-graduation work permit from Immigration, Refugees and Citizenship Canada (IRCC).
-This will give you temporary worker status, which will replace your temporary student status.
+This will give you a work permit that will extend your temporary status in Canada.
 Here is a chart that summarizes the immigration procedures to undertake once your studies are complete.

 To apply for a post-graduation work permit, you must have met all the requirements of your study program.
 This includes your program’s language requirements because you need to meet them to be able to graduate.
 It isn’t recommended that you wait until the end of your program to meet these requirements.
 It is best to take the appropriate language tests at the beginning of your study program and to take any required courses during your studies.

 International graduate students who remain in Canada as study permit holders must remain enrolled until the end of their studies and their final graduation.
 Registration, therefore, is required during the evaluation of an essay, report, dissertation and thesis, and this, until the final submission and defense if required.
-If you stay in Canada during this time, you must have been enrolled for every semester until you graduated.
+If you stay in Canada during this time, you must be enrolled for every semester until you graduated.
+That way, you will remain eligible for a post-graduation work permit and the Québec Experience Program (PEQ), “Québec graduate” stream, in the process of obtaining the Québec Selection Certificate (CSQ).
 See “International students: Registration for additional semesters after initial submission" on the Faculty of Graduate and Postdoctoral Studies (FESP) website.

 Presentations